ZupIT/ritchie-docs/README.md

 ### **Running the website locally**

-Once you've cloned this repo, from the `root` folder, run:
+Once you've cloned this repo, from the `root` folder, run the command:

 ```
 hugo server